johnstonskj/rust-asdi/book/src/datalog/concrete.md

 movie_star(X) :- star(X)  ∧  movie_cast_member(X, _, _).
 ```

-As described in the abstract syntax it is an error to use an extensional relation in the head of
+**Example** -- as described in the abstract syntax it is an error to use an extensional relation in the head of
 a rule.
 The following will generate an error:

 ```datalog